vio/bundle-stats-action/README.md

 # [BundleStats](https://github.com/relative-ci/bundle-stats) Github Action

-This action generates [bundle-stats](https://github.com/relative-ci/bundle-stats) reports for webpack stats.
+This action generates [bundle-stats](https://github.com/relative-ci/bundle-stats) reports for webpack stats and sets the total bundle size as status description for the commit.

 ## Inputs